imamun93/cancer_classifier/README.md

 Source from [Kaggle Skin Cancer MNIST](https://www.kaggle.com/kmader/skin-cancer-mnist-ham10000/downloads/skin-cancer-mnist-ham10000.zip/2).

 All data can be found there instead.
 Due to git size limitation, none of the actual data were stored here.

+Project might be cancelled because I am having difficulty converting the images into numpy array.